PlayStation 1: What Made This Console So Influential?

 Piracy and the Grey Market

 Let’s not tiptoe around it—piracy played a massive role in the PlayStation’s global saturation.
 The console’s use of CDs, while revolutionary, also cracked the door wide open for modding, duplication, and a roaring underground market.
+Sony knew that crackers would be snooping around the internals of the system to find ways to pirate games.

 Of course, publishers lost revenue.
+For every kid who bought a bootleg copy of Tekken 3, Namco lost a sale.
 But Sony?
 They gained reach.
-Even bootlegs moved hardware.
-Even grey markets built fanbases.
+Bootlegs moved hardware, and even grey markets built fanbases.
 The PlayStation’s ubiquity wasn’t just the result of retail strategy—it was a cocktail of street smarts, tech loopholes, and a disc format that couldn’t be contained.
+It was messy.
+It was controversial.
+But it made the PS1 inescapable.

 Why PS1 Nostalgia Is Thriving